Purpose

 Assistance Amount

 Generally, the grant amounts will be between $1,000 and $5,000.
 Applicants may submit more than one application for a combined total of no more than $5,000 and must provide at least a 1:1 cash match of the requested grant.
-The Virginia Commission for the Arts will rarely grant more than 50 percent of the cash costs of any project.
+The Commission will rarely grant more than 50 percent of the cash costs of any project.

 Cash Match